TigerGraph-DevLabs/kdd2022-tutorial/index.md

 <img src="./img/pasteSecret.png" alt="drawing" width="800"/>

 ### Using ML Workbench
+We will use the ML Workbench to perform data analysis and machine learning on the graph data.
+To do this, we will provision a notebook server with **4 CPU cores and 16 GB of RAM**.

 ## Hands-On Notebooks
 ### [Notebook 0 - Intro to TigerGraph Cloud and Loading Data](https://github.com/TigerGraph-DevLabs/kdd2022-tutorial/blob/main/notebooks/0-load_data.ipynb)